-- Measure success accurately: Record the KPIs and success measures for your content marketing and compare results during and after campaigns and document this information to use it to optimize future campaigns and improve success.
+- Measure success accurately: Record the KPIs and success measures for your content marketing and compare results during and after campaigns.
+Document this information for use in optimizing future campaigns and improve success.

-- Prolong legacy: Legacy stems from learning throughout projects that can be transferred to future campaigns.
+- Prolong legacy: Legacy stems from learning throughout projects and transferring it to future campaigns.
 Document what you learn as you meet KPIs and optimize initiatives to set a standard for future campaigns.

 - Team flexibility: Role clarity allows for flexibility between team members and overall teams to accommodate schedules and workloads.